graphql/graphql-spec/spec/Section 6 -- Execution.md

 response map.

-ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, parentPath):
+ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, parentPath, deferPaths):

 - If {parentPath} is not provided, initialize it to an empty list.
 - Initialize {resultMap} to an empty ordered map.
-- Let {defers} be an empty unordered map.
+- Let {defers} be an empty unordered map of unordered maps.
 - Let {streams} be an empty list.
 - For each {groupedFieldSet} as {responseKey} and {fieldDetails}:
   - Let {fieldDetail} be the first entry in {fieldDetails}.